RLCracker: Evaluating the Worst-Case Vulnerability of LLM Watermarks with Adaptive RL Attacks: Introduction

 In this paper, we systematically investigate the vulnerability of LLM watermarking schemes by introducing the \textbf{adaptive robustness radius}, a semantic margin within which watermark detection remains reliable under adversarial paraphrasing.
-Inspired by certified robustness in classification~\citep{cohen2019certified, zhu2021certified}, this metric characterizes the minimum semantic shift required to erase a watermark.
+Inspired by certified robustness in classification~\citep{cohen2019certified, zhu2021certified}, this metric quantifies the minimum semantic shift required to erase a watermark.
 However, directly computing this radius is intractable: it requires optimizing over paraphrased outputs without access to the watermark key or detector.
-To make the evaluation tractable, we relax the problem from instance-level attacks to distribution-level shifts.
-Specifically, we lift the paraphrase space into a KL-divergence ball centered on the watermark distribution and derive a surrogate metric, the \textit{KL adaptive radius}.
-This formulation reveals a simple adversarial principle: by optimizing the attack context and model parameters to steer the paraphrased distribution toward human-like text and away from the watermark distribution, the adaptive radius can be significantly reduced, enabling more effective watermark removal.
+To address this, we relax the problem from instance-level attacks to distribution-level shifts.
+Specifically, we lift the paraphrase space into a KL-divergence ball centered on the watermark distribution and derive a distributional surrogate, the \textit{KL adaptive radius}.
+This formulation reveals that optimizing attack context and model parameters to steer the paraphrased distribution toward human-like text and away from the watermark distribution can significantly reduce the adaptive radius, enabling more effective watermark removal.

-Leveraging this insight, we propose \textbf{RLCracker}, a reinforcement learning–based attacker that removes watermarks without accessing the detector.
-As shown in Figure~\ref{fig:workflow}, RLCracker jointly optimizes semantic fidelity and token-wise KL divergence to shift model outputs away from the watermark distribution and toward natural text.
-Despite using only \textbf{100 short watermarked samples}, RLCracker enables a compact 3B model to achieve a \textbf{98.5\% success rate} against the Unigram watermark on \textit{1,500-token texts}, surpassing GPT-4o by over 90 points.
-Extensive experiments across five model scales over ten distinct watermarking schemes validate our theoretical claims and the broad effectiveness of our attack, exposing critical vulnerabilities in current watermark defenses.
-Our contributions can be summarized as follows: